 Although the stigma is still there, speaking Guaraní now due to the coordinated efforts of the Ministry of Language Policy and the government has a positive effect on the language.

-Businesses and newborn babies are given names in Guaraní.
+Businesses and newborn babies get Guaraní names.
 In the capital city of Asunción, the use of signs and billboards written in Guaraní texts is very noticeable.
 Even local artists are switching from folk genre and creating rap, metal and rock songs using Guaraní.

 Visitors to the local version of Wikipedia, called Vikipetâ are increasing steadily.
-Many people are positive that the goal would be reached, even if they were taking baby steps right now.
+Many people are positive that they’ll reach the goal.
+Even if the progress is they only measure the progress in baby steps at the moment.

-Although there are encouraging signs that the status of Guaraní will be changed, certain aspects can also be seen that point out to some negatives.
+Although there are encouraging signs that the status of Guaraní is changing, certain aspects point out to some negatives.

 The increase in urbanization in Paraguay due to large-scale farming causes the Guaraní living in the countryside to lose their home ground, which is the base of the monolingual people.

-Many rural areas were not reached due to the underfunding of the bilingual education program.
+They failed to reach many rural areas due to the underfunding of the bilingual education program.
 Schools in the rural areas attended by Guaraní speakers still use Spanish as their medium of instruction that lead to a number of students dropping out.

-Another negative aspect is the version of Guaraní that is taught in schools.
-It is structured and formal and not the one that is colloquial, which is heard on the street or the one that is used every day.
+Another negative aspect is the version of Guaraní they teach in schools.
+It is structured and formal and not colloquial.
+So it differs from the version the people use for everyday speech.

-The Guaraní Language Academy is also divided.
+There is also a divide in the Guaraní Language Academy.
 One group favors maintaining Guaraní in its pure form.
 Proponents want to replace the Spanish loanwords with the older form of Guaraní.

-The other group wants to retain the Guaraní version that is heavily influenced by the Spanish language.
-Locally it is called Yopará (Jopará).
+The other group wants to retain the Guaraní version heavily influenced by the Spanish language.
+Locally, they call it Yopará (Jopará).

 Today, politicians are using the language to stay in power.
 Speaking in Guaraní is now a requirement for politicians because they have began to understand that by not speaking the local language, they distance themselves from the people.

 The language belongs to the Tupi–Guaraní family.
-It is also spoken in the Mercosur as an official language, and in several countries such as Corrientes Province in Argentina (as an official language), southwestern Brazil, southeastern Bolivia and northeastern Argentina.
+In the Mercosur, they speak it as an official language.
+The language is also an official language in several countries such as Corrientes Province in Argentina, southwestern Brazil, southeastern Bolivia and northeastern Argentina.

-In 1639, the first written Guaraní grammar book, the Tesoro de la lengua guaraní or Treasure of the Guarani Language, was published by Antonio Ruiz de Montoya, a Jesuit priest, who said that the elegance and richness of the language would enable it to compete with many languages that are more famous.
+In 1639 Antonio Ruiz de Montoya, a Jesuit priest, published the first written Guaraní grammar book, the Tesoro de la lengua guaraní or Treasure of the Guarani Language.
+He said that the elegance and richness of the language compares with many of the more famous languages.

 However, it was not the presence of the Jesuit priests in Paraguay that led to the widespread use of the language.
-It was spoken exclusively by the people who live in the large missionary territories of the Jesuits.
-But according to history, Guaraní was actually used as the primary language when Paraguay was under colonial rule.
+People who live in the large missionary territories of the Jesuits spoke it exclusively.
+But according to history, they actually used Guaraní as the primary language during the colonial rule of Paraguay.

-Guaraní speakers were driven further west and north due to the reductions after the Jesuit expulsion.
+After the Jesuit expulsion, Gaurani speakers moved further north.
 The monolingual Guaraní resisted using Spanish loanwords.
 Those speakers of the language who lived outside the missions freely adopted Spanish terms.

 Listen to a Guaraní speaker here: